 The Marilyn I. Walker School of Fine and Performing Arts is located in downtown St. Catharines where I reside so Brock University is my school of choice.
 Enrollment was granted on the condition of submission of my Ryerson transcripts.
-In order to get my transcriops I had to visit Ryerson to pick them up.
+In order to get my transcripts I had to visit Ryerson University to pick them up.
 They had kept them safe for 44 years.
-For this first term at Brock I am engaged with Foundation Studies and Introduction to Drawing along with English credits on "Literature of Trauma and Recovery" at the main campus.
+For this first term at Brock I am engaged with Foundation Studies and Introduction to Drawing along with an English credit: "Literature of Trauma and Recovery" at the main campus.

 I will be 75 when I graduate - just in time to start another career.